 As in many professions, medical careers are evolving like never before, with portfolio careers, non-clinical pathways and flexible roles offering better work-life balance all becoming a reality.
-It’s therefore natural for doctors practicing today to take a step back and re-evaluate their chosen career path to consider it in the broader context of personal, professional, financial and lifestyle goals.
+It’s therefore natural for doctors practising today to take a step back and re-evaluate their chosen career path to consider it in the broader context of personal, professional, financial and lifestyle goals.

-Dr Ashe Coxon, founder of Medical Career Planning
+(Picture above) Dr Ashe Coxon, founder of Medical Career Planning

-Which is why some of the most popular workshops at Creative Careers in Medicine 2019 (CCIM) last month were the ones focused on medical career planning for doctors looking to explore alternative career pathways.
+This is why some of the most popular workshops at Creative Careers in Medicine 2019 (CCIM) last month were the ones focused on medical career planning for doctors looking to explore alternative career pathways.
 One of the organisers of CCIM, General Practitioner Dr Ashe Coxon, is also a career counsellor and the founder of Medical Career Planning, a company focused on helping doctors to create a fulfilling career within the medical industry.
 Ashe became interested in career development for doctors while attempting to construct her own career pathway during her early postgraduate training.

 Wavelength co-founder Claire Ponsford talks to Ashe about her unique transition into medical career counselling and how she helps doctors to choose the right career paths.

 It was great to catch up with you at CCIM and thanks for taking the time to talk today.
 How did you transition from clinical roles into the relatively new field of medical career counselling?

 My first thoughts around moving beyond medicine were triggered by a mentor of mine who was an inspiring medical educator and also running my GP training.
 I looked at her and thought, "That's what I want to do."
 I then went on to complete a Master in Medical Education around the same time.